RP6502-OS

 int xregn(char device, char channel, unsigned char address, unsigned count, ...);

-Using xreg() from C is preferred to avoid making a counting error.
-Count doesn’t need to be sent in the ABI so both prototypes are correct.
+Prefer xreg() from C to avoid a counting mistake.
+The count isn’t sent over the ABI, so both prototypes are equally valid.

-The variadic argument is a list of ints to be stored in extended registers starting at address on the specified device and channel.
-See the RP6502-RIA and RP6502-VGA documentation for what each register does.
-Setting extended registers can fail, which you can use for feature detection.
-EINVAL means the device responded with a negative acknowledgement.
-EIO means there was a timeout waiting for ack/nak.
+The variadic argument is a list of ints to store in the extended registers, starting at address on the given device and channel.
+See the RP6502-RIA and RP6502-VGA docs for what each register does.
+Setting an extended register can fail, which doubles as feature detection: EINVAL means the device sent a negative acknowledgement, and EIO means a timeout waiting for ack/nak.

 This is how you add virtual hardware to extended RAM.
-Both the RP6502-RIA and RP6502-VGA have a selection of virtual devices you can install.
-You can also make your own hardware for the PIX bus and configure it with this call.
+Both the RP6502-RIA and RP6502-VGA ship with virtual devices you can install, and you can build your own hardware for the PIX bus and configure it with this same call.

 Op code: